Harnyx-Dope/OTP-Advertisement-SpringBoot-Rest-Services/README.md

 ## Features

-<h4>- Send customized emails, including OTPs and promotional messages.
+<h4>- Send customized emails, including OTPs and promotional messages.<br>
-- Flexible RESTful API endpoints for easy integration into applications.
+- Flexible RESTful API endpoints for easy integration into applications.<br>
-- Easily configure email settings to suit your needs.
+- Easily configure email settings to suit your needs.<br></h4>
-- [Add any other features specific to your project]</h4>

 ## Getting Started
  <h3>- You can Just Setup your Basic Spring Boot project Using Spring Intializr and then get Started!!</h3>